 Since 1976, governments increased per person spending on retirees 4 times faster than for younger Canadians.
 This is because Old Age Security and medical care for retirees received the largest investments.

 Spending on younger Canadians hasn’t kept pace with economic growth.
 If it had, governments would be spending an additional $19 billion per year on programs for younger Canadians.
 That’s enough to build a national, universal child care program twice over.
-Or double spending on postsecondary education.
+Or increase by nearly 50% spending on postsecondary education.
 Or accelerate a national housing strategy that closes the gap between rents, home prices and young people’s earnings.

 The focus on medical care has crowded out spending on social programs for younger Canadians — even though evidence shows that social spending leads to better health over the long term.
 This is like spending all our money on firefighters instead of improving buildings to prevent fires in the first place.